Parabolic Solar Collector with Nano Fluid, Paper Numerical Validation, ANSYS Fluent Tutorial

 The main purpose of this simulation is to investigate the Nusselt number.
 At the end of the solution process, the value of the Nusselt number is calculated, compared, and validated with the Nusselt values in the reference article.

 The amount of surface Nusselt corresponding to the contact boundary between the fluid and the pipe wall is calculated using the REPORT command.
 Since, according to the paper, the value of the Nusselt number is obtained in the area of fully developed flow.

 The present numerical simulation also focuses on the value of the Nusselt number at the end of the pipe where the flow is developed.

 The table below shows the amount of Nusselt number on the contact surface between water and pipe, which is obtained in different pipe sections and at different distances from the outlet section of the pipe.

 Then the value of the Nusselt number of the article is obtained according to the diagram of Figure 4 of the article and in the value of Reynolds equal to 30,000 of this figure.

 Comparing the amount of surface Nusselt at different sections at the ending areas of the pipe with the amount of Nusselt in the article indicates that the closer we get to the end of the pipe and the area with the developed flow, the accuracy of the solution and the validation of the present simulation becomes more valid.

-Two-dimensional and three-dimensional contours related to pressure, velocity, and temperature are also obtained.
-Two-dimensional contours are drawn in the symmetrical cross section of the model.
+Two-dimensional and three-dimensional contours of pressure, velocity, and temperature are also obtained.
+Two-dimensional contours are drawn in the symmetrical cross-section of the model.